Generalized Killing spinors on spheres: Generalized Killing spinors with two eigenvalues

 Finally, on a mixed pair of vectors $X\in\T^\mu,\ V\in\T^\lambda$, we find

 Substituting the equations above into the curvature equation (\ref{curv}), with $\mathcal R = -\id$ for the sphere, we obtain for every $X,Y\in\T^\mu$ and $U, V\in \T^\lambda$:

-\begin{elem} The eigenvalues $\lambda$ and $\mu$ are constant on $\SM^n$. \end{elem} \proof Since the sphere is connected, it is enough to show that $\lambda$ and $\mu$ are constant on the open set $S$.
-Taking the scalar product with $X \cdot \Psi$ in equation (\ref{curv1}) for $X\in\T^\mu$ implies that $\mu$ is constant in $\T^\mu$-directions.
-Similarly the second equation gives that $\lambda$ is constant in all $\T^\lambda$-directions.
+\begin{elem} If $n\ge 3$, the eigenvalues $\lambda$ and $\mu$ are constant on $\SM^n$. \end{elem} \proof Since the sphere is connected, it is enough to show that $\lambda$ and $\mu$ are constant on the open set $S$.
+Let $p$ and $q$ denote the dimensions of $\T^\lambda $ and $\T^\mu $ respectively (which are constant on $S$).
+The assumption $n\ge 3$ shows that at least one of $p$ and $q$ is larger than 1.
+Assume for the rest of the proof that $q\ge 2$.